-Outcome 2.1 Our economy is growing and supported Outcome 2.2 We are skilled and have access to excellent educational opportunities our goals, strategies and actions with what you told us.
+Outcome 2.1 Our economy is growing and supported Outcome 2.2 We are skilled and have access to excellent educational opportunities that you need us to make more land available for sale and development.

 A productive community provides people with positive choices for investment, employment and study.
 An innovative, diverse and resilient economy requires collaboration between local people and other levels of government to ensure that funding for infrastructure and economic development exists to support market strength and diversity.